VICE CHAIR

 Kaylee Pletsch has a diploma in Office Administration-Executive, from Sheridan College, as well as certificates in Managing Customer Service and Empowering Students With Disabilities in partnership with Conestoga College.
 Kaylee served as the first self-advocate on the Board of Directors for Community Living Hanover for five years.
 Kaylee was born with Spina Bifida and seeks to mentor children with disabilities.
 As a co-founder of Resolution Advocates she supports and promotes the rights of persons with disabilities.
 She also volunteers with the Hanover Community Players and the Hanover Public Library.
 She enjoys playing piano and singing and has been a member of Grey Bruce Singers since 2014.

-Alex Barangraduated from Western University with a degree in Mechanical Engineering, where he played on the varsity wrestling and football teams.
-Alex worked for Union Carbide at their Eveready Battery plant in Toronto for 9 years then transferred to the Walkerton Energizer plant where he held a number of different management positions until retiring in 2011.
+Alex Baran graduated from Western University with a degree in Mechanical Engineering, where he played on the varsity wrestling and football teams.
+He worked for Union Carbide at their Eveready Battery plant in Toronto for 9 years then transferred to the Walkerton Energizer plant where he held a number of different management positions until retiring in 2011.

 Alex is open- minded and has strong problem solving and decision making skills.
-He loves sports and played flag football, golf and curling for many years while coaching a summer swim team.
-He was on the building committees for both the indoor pool and the new hockey rink in Hanover. and currently sits on the Brockton Environmental Committee and the Economic Development Committee.
+He loves sports and played flag football, golf and curling for many years & coached a summer swim team in Hanover.
+He was a Program Director for the Ontario Track III ski program at Talisman.
+He was on the building committees for the indoor pool and hockey rink in Hanover and sat on the Brockton Environmental Committee and the Economic Development Committee, Brockton Waste Management Committee.

 board member